 The language throughout is somewhat formal to remain respectful towards readers, many of whom are undergoing a very difficult experience.

-The project was to introduce a poster display of a social media project and was hung on a hospital floor hallway.
+The project was to introduce a poster display of a social media project.
+It was hung on a hospital floor hallway.
 It would be the first poster in the sequence and so needed to explain the project and the nonprofit that created the display.

 The audience was cancer patients, their loved ones, and caregivers.
 The display showcased the stories of patients and was designed to offer hope and a sense of community.
 It was also intended to introduce people to this organization that could help them on the cancer journey.
 The tone was to be respectful.